 Last year, there were nearly 30,200 kindergarten students enrolled in 514 charter schools throughout the state.
 The Department of Education doesn’t have figures on how many of those children would have been candidates for TK, or how many charters are offering TK this year, and the department isn’t aggressively monitoring the situation.
 Jung said that unless someone files a complaint, the Department can’t address it.
 “It’s unfortunate that they’re not offering it,” she said.
 “This is an issue that may have to be resolved by a judge.”

-Filed under: Charter Schools, Featured, Kindergarten and Preschool, Legislature, Bills, Poverty, Reporting & Analysis, Transitional Kindergarten · Tags: California Department of Education, Charter Schools, charter schools Aspire Public Schools, Transitional Kindergarten
+Filed under: Charter Schools, Featured, Kindergarten and Preschool, Legislature, Bills, Poverty, Reporting & Analysis, Transitional Kindergarten · Tags: California Department of Education, Charter Schools, Transitional Kindergarten